-At March 31, 2015 the Company's total current assets were \$3.5 million, and current liabilities including \$0.5 million bank debt were \$1.5 million.
-The Company did not have any long-term debt at March 31, 2015.
+At June 30, 2015 the Company's total current assets were \$4.0 million, and current liabilities including \$1.0 million bank debt were \$2.2 million.
+The Company did not have any long-term debt at June 30, 2015.

 The Company is continuing to develop new products and to take other measures to increase sales.
+In addition, on May 18, 2015 Zoom announced licensing of the Motorola trademark for cable modems in North America for 5 years starting January 1, 2016.
+The Company believes that this is likely to dramatically increase sales.
 Increasing sales typically results in increased inventory and higher accounts receivable, both of which reduce cash.
-Zoom believes that its financial resources and line of credit are sufficient to fund operations for the foreseeable future if Zoom management's sales and operating profit expectations are met.
+Zoom expects to raise funds in anticipation of this sales growth.
+Zoom believes that these funds, existing financial resources and line of credit will be sufficient to fund operations for the foreseeable future if Zoom management's sales and operating profit expectations are met.